-Most special events represent a major investment of time and money.
-When well conceived and planned, they can bring rewarding dividends to the organizers and the City of Guelph.
+When well planned, special events can bring rewarding dividends to the organizers and our community.
 Successful events require:

 - Responsible leadership

 The online application has been designed as your one stop shop to ensure permit details comply with local, provincial, and federal policies and regulations governing activities associated with the production of events.

 A special event application is required for events taking place on City property.
 Special events may be civic, provincial, or national celebrations, cultural performances or gatherings, sporting tournaments and a wide range of commercial or corporate functions.